Engineering

 For customers without an external IdP, IAM Identity Center can be the identity store directly.
 Users are managed in Identity Center; groups are managed in Identity Center; SAML is unnecessary because the federation is internal.
 Less common in enterprise but valid for smaller or earlier-stage customers.

 AD groups get renamed.
 A new attribute gets added.
 The IdP team changes the format of the region claim from eu to eu-central-1.
-The metadata filter logic in the application doesn't get updated.
-Suddenly users see no documents, or see documents they shouldn't.
+The metadata filter logic in the application does not get updated.
+Suddenly users see no documents, or see documents they should not.
+The change happened on the IdP side.
+The workload never heard.

-The mitigation: claim contract tests in CI that run against a mock IdP and a known-good metadata-filter schema.
+The mitigation is claim contract tests in CI that run against a mock IdP and a known-good metadata-filter schema.
 Any change to either the claims or the filter logic that breaks the contract fails CI before it reaches production.

-The user is removed from AD; the change takes 15 minutes to propagate to Identity Center; meanwhile the user's prior session is still valid for up to 15 minutes.
-There is a window where the offboarded user retains access.
+The user is removed from AD.
+The change takes 15 minutes to propagate to Identity Center.
+Meanwhile the user's prior session is still valid for up to 15 minutes.
+There is a window where the offboarded user retains access — the same way a dismissed employee's badge still opens the door for the rest of the shift.

-The mitigation: short session durations (15 minutes for sensitive workloads; configurable in Identity Center).
-Combined with the AD-to-Identity-Center SCIM sync, the actual access-loss latency is bounded by the maximum of (session TTL, SCIM sync interval) — typically under 20 minutes total.
+The mitigation is short session durations — 15 minutes for sensitive workloads, configurable in Identity Center.
+Combined with the AD-to-Identity-Center SCIM sync, the actual access-loss latency is bounded by the maximum of session TTL and SCIM sync interval — typically under 20 minutes total.

 Documents get re-classified, ownership changes, regions get re-tagged — and the corpus's metadata in the Knowledge Base does not reflect the current state.
 The retrieval filter starts returning stale-authorisation-bucket results.